 Early History of the Hinghan family

-Another 139 words (10 lines of text) covering the years 1328, 1287 and 1344 are included under the topic Early Hinghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hinghan research.
+Another 70 words (5 lines of text) covering the years 1328, 1287 and 1344 are included under the topic Early Hinghan History in all our PDF Extended History products and printed products wherever possible.

 Hinghan Spelling Variations